eucalyptus/euca-demo/doc/install-hp-pal20a-1-manual.md

 4. Configure root user

-    Configure the root user with some useful conventions.

-    - Create a consistent directory structure
-    - Adjust root's name in `/etc/passwd` so mail sent from root on a host is more easily identifed by the host's shortname.
+    Configure the root user with some useful conventions, including a consistent directory structure, and adjusting the default GECOS information so email sent from root on a host is identified by the host's shortname.

     ```bash
     mkdir -p ~/{bin,doc,log,.ssh}